Reconstructing shared dynamics with a deep neural network: Introduction Background

 Theory of nonlinear dynamical systems has plenty to offer for neural architecture design.
 Here we take a dualistic approach, incorporating the principles of nonlinear time series techniques and the application of simple feedforward learning algorithms to achieve the reconstruction an unobserved common input of two observed chaotic dynamical systems.

 A dynamical system has a state and an update rule.
 It can have a discrete time dynamics or it can be a continuous time flow.
-In the former, the current state ($s_t$) is updated according to the update rule ($f$) thus gives rise to the future states of the system.
+In the former, the state ($s_{t-1}$) is updated according to the update rule ($f$) thus gives rise to the future states of the system, which we observe through an observation function ($g$, Eq.\,\ref{eq:ds}).